jasongwartz/kube-deploy/README.md

 kubectl patch deployment mycujoo-api --namespace=production -p "{\"spec\":{\"template\":{\"metadata\":{\"labels\":{\"rolling-restart\":\"`date +'%s'`\"}}}}}" && kubectl rollout status --namespace=production deployment/mycujoo-api

 ## Building and Pushing

+### Running Tests

+The Docker image will be started using "detached" mode, the `-d` flag.

+An example test set configuration looks like this:

+    tests:
+    - name: Test container can start
+      dockerArgs:
+      commands:
+      - docker ps | grep 'test'
+    - name: Test that container can respond to ping
+      dockerArgs: -p 3000:3000 -e ENVIRONMENT=development
+      commands:
+      - curl --quiet localhost:3000
+    - name: Run the test script
+      dockerArgs: -p 3000:3000
+      commands:
+      - sh test.sh
+      - npm test

+The commands can be anything that is runnable in your local shell, including `docker-compose` to set up a more complex test environment.

 ### Pushing to Remote